vuestorefront/storefront-ui/apps/docs/components/content/_hooks/useFocusVisible.md

 #tab-1

 `useFocusVisible` helps you determine whether keyboard focus is visible globally.
 Sometimes standard `:focus-visible` pseudo-class is not enough.
-In some cases, you may want to style a wrapper element based on nested input.
-You can't fully rely on `:has()` pseudo-class yet, as it is still not fully [supported](https://developer.mozilla.org/en-US/docs/Web/CSS/:has#browser_compatibility).
+In those cases, you may want to style a wrapper element based on nested input.

+In many cases, our custom Tailwind CSS `focus-visible-within` variant will might be enough an shuold be preferred.
+However, if you require information about focus state in JavaScript, this hook provides a solution.

 ## Input default behaviour